wp-plugins/flickpress/readme.txt

 * Fixed "next page" bug for commons search.

 == Upgrade Notice ==

+= 1.7.1 =
+* Fixed broken widget and template function.

+= 1.7 =
+* Fix for Flickr API change, fixed extra Home link for commons search image page, fixed popup style for WP 3.0.

+= 1.6.1 =
+* Fixes a bug in 1.6 where users couldn't be added.

 = 1.6 =
 * This version adds some error handling, makes the navigation headings more consistent, fixes empty EXIF warning, adds interesting photo browsing, adds a bunch of older/newer links, fixes markup validation issues.